Eight months in to my 3,500-mile* hike through British history, I answer your questions from ‘the scariest moment’ to washing issues.

 24. How did you come up with the idea to do this?
 What inspired you to do it and how did you prepare for a long journey like this?

 I wanted to do something different, I don’t like travelling in other people’s footsteps, so to speak, and I’d spent so long abroad that I wanted to see my own country.
 So I thought, why not learn about it as I go?
-Creating the country’s longest history trail in chronological order seemed logical to me when you look at the major places in Britain and what they are synonymous with: Skara Brae in Orkney is the oldest Neolithic settlement; Kilmartin has one of the most concentrated Bronze Age relics; Hadrian’s Wall is Roman; York was the centre of the Viking world and so on.
+Creating the country’s longest history trail in chronological order seemed logical to me when you look at the major places in Britain and what they are synonymous with: Skara Brae in Orkney is the oldest Neolithic settlement; Hadrian’s Wall is Roman; York was the centre of the Viking world and so on.

-Jane Batchelor is currently hiking 2,500 miles through Britain, looking at the history of the country in chronological order.
+Jane Batchelor hiked 3,500 miles through Britain, looking at the history of the country in chronological order.
 For more photos, follow her Facebook and Instagram pages.
 To find out more about her journey, click here.
-She started in May 2017 and estimates it will take a year.